An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 - Select the Automation Campaign created above.

-- Select the List with subscribers to send.
+- Select the List with contacts to send.

 - Click Next.